- Ben Golder

 Areas of expertise

-Ben's research interests are in legal and social theory (particularly critical, feminist and post-structuralist approaches to law), legal philosophy, criminal law, public law, and human rights.
-He is currently interested in critical and historical approaches to contemporary human rights discourse and, more specifically, the relationship between human rights and politics.
+Ben works at the intersection of political and legal theory, and is interested in the areas of criminal law, public law, and human rights.
+He is currently researching critical and historical approaches to contemporary human rights discourse and, more specifically, the relationship between human rights and politics.
 He is working at present on two major projects which reflect these interests.
-The first is a book manuscript, currently entitled Michel Foucault and the Politics of Rights, which explores the late work on rights and human rights of the French philosopher, Michel Foucault.
-The second is a longer term study of the way in which both proponents and critics of human rights discourse work to refound the discourse, and what the political results of that refounding are.
-Ben is also on the Editorial Committee of the UK-based journal, Law and Critique and on the Editorial Board of the radical, open access publisher, Counterpress.
+The first is a book manuscript, currently entitled Between Liberalism and Revolution: Foucault and the Politics of Rights, which explores the late work on rights and human rights of the French philosopher, Michel Foucault, and which will be published by Stanford University Press in Fall 2015.
+The second is a longer term study of postfoundationalist approaches to human rights.
+Ben is an Associate Editor of the journal, Contemporary Political Theory, a member of the Editorial Committee of the UK-based journal, Law and Critique, and a member of the Editorial Board of the radical, open access publisher, Counterpress.

 Ben welcomes applications to supervise undergraduate research theses and postgraduate research in these, and related, fields.
 He is currently co-supervising Higher Degree Research theses on counter-terrorism, the protection of Indigenous cultural expressions via intellectual property law, the rights of sex workers in India, therapeutic jurisprudence and the doctrine of indivisibility in human rights law.